-1) Technology - Technology can improve the visibility to the supply chain.
+1) Technology - Technology can improve the visibility of the supply chain.
 Each side can know where exactly the product is.
 When this information is shared, it can make the planning process easier.
-Buyer / Planners are able to predict lead times better and make accurate order counts
+The Buyer / Planners are able to predict lead times better and make accurate order counts.

-2) Third-Party Manager - A Third-party can be brought in the manage the relationship.
+2) Third-Party Manager - A third party can be brought in to manage the relationship.
 This third party manages the flow of purchasing, receiving, and warehousing of product.
 Doing this can improve the relationship between the supplier and buyer.
-You have someone who is unbiased to the situation to handling this the process.
+You have someone who is unbiased about the situation to handle this the process.

-3) Hire a manager intenally to manage this part of your operations.
+3) Hire a manager internally to manage this part of your operations.

 Quality & Accuracy

 The quality and accuracy of shipments is sometimes a complaint of buyers.
 It can be a point of frustration.
-If you can imagine, you are a buyer in the US who purchasing getting a supply from a supplier located in China.
+Imagine you are a buyer in the US who is purchasing from a supplier located in China.
 It's going to take 25 - 35 days for the product to be delivered to your facilities.
-Imagine if you finally get the order and you are missing product and some of it damage.
-Now, you have to return and get the new order.
+Imagine if you finally get the order and you are missing product and some of it damaged.
+Now you have to return and get a new order.
 It has taken you 2 1/2 - 3 months to get your supplies.
-Your livid.
+You're livid.

 Okay, let's avoid this frustration with a couple of tips:

 1) Third - Party Manager - Like the Shipment and Delivery dilemma, a third party can be brought in to smooth this out.
 It requires the examination of the product and packaging.
-The luxury of using a third - party housing the product in their facility first is that there is this buffer zone between delivery of product and not finding out that the product is bad until it gets to the line.
-The third party puts eyes on the shipments as they come in.
-The observe, document, and send it back if it is not satisfactory.
+The luxury of using a third party is that there is a buffer zone between delivery of product and not finding out that the product is bad until it gets to the line.
+The third party has eyes on the shipments as they come in, and it observes, documents, and sends the shipment back if the product is not satisfactory.

 2) Quality Agreement & Plan - Set up an agreed upon and bonding quality standard.
 Both Buyer and Supplier can hold each other accountable on this.
-It cuts down confusion.
-It improves communication due knowing each sides expectations.
-Best of all, you know what you plan of attack is if the issue occurs.
+It cuts down confusion and improves communication because each side knows the expectations.
+Best of all, you know what your plan of attack is if an issue occurs.

-3) Hire - Hire a dedicated logistics professional who monitors this the quality and accuracy of orders.
-Quality and accuracy of orders are important.
+3) Hire - Hire a dedicated logistics professional who monitors the quality and accuracy of orders.
+Quality and accuracy of orders is important.
 These two criteria could have the ability to shut down your lines and hurt your production.
-We all know what the cardinal rule is for all manufacturing.
-At all costs, DO NOT SHUT DOWN THE PRODUCTION LINES.
+We all know what the cardinal rule is for all manufacturing: At all costs, DO NOT SHUT DOWN THE PRODUCTION LINES.

 Like any other proactive action in business, you have to monitor performance and trends in order to make smart decisions about the direction of your operations.
-When it comes to Buyer Supplier Relations, this can mean quarterly reviewal meetings.
-You discuss, the performance of all of the previous mentioned challenges.
+When it comes to Buyer-Supplier relations, this can mean quarterly review meetings.
+You can discuss the performance of all of the previous mentioned challenges.
 This is a good place to start.